 2800 Opryland Dr, Nashville, TN

-The Delta Riverboat Company at the Gaylord Opryland Resort offers a 15-minute boat ride on a 1/4 mile indoor river in the Delta Atrium.
+The Delta Riverboat Company at the Gaylord Opryland Resort offers a 15-minute boat ride on a 1/4-mile indoor river in the Delta Atrium.

 I would say that the boat ride is worth trying at least once.
-The boat glides along a track and with a tour guide narrating your cruise.
+The boat glides along a track with a tour guide narrating your cruise.

-You will learn a lot about hotel’s history along with fun facts about the hotel and the plants you pass along the way.
+You will learn a lot about the hotel’s history along with fun facts about the hotel and the plants you pass along the way.

 The boats are a replica of flat bottom boats to transport cargo to float down shallow waters

 The cruise allows you another vantage point of the incredible glass dome.
-Each glass panel weighs 250lbs. and would equal 7 football fields if the panels were laid side by side.
+Each glass panel weighs 250 lbs. and would equal 7 football fields if the panels were laid side by side.

 The boat tour is very relaxing and takes you near several waterfalls along the way with a dual purpose to help clean and oxygenate.